 Curbside space for seven buses and four passenger shelters are located along the perimeter of the parking lot at the Martinez Amtrak Station.
-There are currently nine bus routes that serve the Martinez Amtrak Station, five of which provide a minimum of hourly service, and four of which provide a maximum of half hourly service during the peak period.
+There are currently nine bus routes that serve the Martinez Amtrak Station, five of which provide a maximum of half hourly service during the peak period.
 The relatively low frequency of bus service at this station, comparable numbers of available bus spaces to bus services stopping at this station, and preliminary discussions with CCJPA staff indicate that there is capacity for additional bus service pending coordination with the city of Martinez and transit operators currently serving the station, including the operators of Tri-Delta Transit, County Connection, and WestCAT bus services.